 The substantive review by peers will take place in the SCSI.
 The draft report will be presented by the team leader, assisted as needed by the other team members.
-The Committee discussion will ensue under the direction of the SCSI Chair.
+The Committee discussion will ensue under the direction of the SCSI Chair

 In the case of country reviews, the reviewed jurisdiction will be invited to the discussion, whether or not it is a SCSI member.
 It will be entitled to bring, if needed, a larger delegation than would usually attend SCSI meetings.
-The reviewed jurisdiction will also be invited to take the floor prior to the discussion in order to comment on the peer review report.
+The reviewed jurisdiction will also be invited to take the floor prior to the discussion in order to comment on the peer review report and to explain how it intends to respond to the peer review recommendations.